Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 I feel confident in our ability to produce gross margin improvement across all those services.
 I feel confident

-encouraged by the demand signals we’re getting.
+by the demand signals we’re getting.
 All of those things I think it’s not really about the pace.
+It’s

-It’s as much about the progress and demand and meeting those things as closely as we can.
-And I feel
+as much about the progress and demand and meeting those things as closely as we can.
+And I feel really good

 HEATHER BELLINI, Goldman Sachs: Great, thank you.